lamberta/devkit-doc/guide/game-walkthrough.md

 Three animation sequences are defined on the `MoleHill`
-class: the mole popping up out of its hole, the mole lowering back into its hole, and an ending animation which raises the mole up slowly and makes him laugh at you.
+class: the mole popping up out of its hole, the mole lowering back in to its hole, and an ending animation which raises the mole up slowly and makes him laugh at you.
 These are defined in the following methods using the `Animator` object we just created: